nasa/openmct/e2e/README.md

 ### e2e Code Coverage

+Our e2e code coverage is captured and combined with our unit test coverage.
+For more information, please see our [code coverage documentation](../TESTING.md)

+#### Generating e2e code coverage

 Code coverage is collected during test execution using our custom [baseFixture](./baseFixtures.js).
 The raw coverage files are stored in a `.nyc_report` directory to be converted into a lcov file with the following [nyc](https://github.com/istanbuljs/nyc) command:

 ```npm run cov:e2e:report```